ji-zai/personal-site/content/essays/seek-truth.md

 Even an "intuition" is a feeling because, by definition, it is an understanding of something without the need for conscious reasoning, and therefore it falls outside of the realm of thinking.

-The more intense a feeling, the more likely you're able to perceive it.

-A feeling has a higher level of detail than thinking, which is why you cannot fully encapsulate a feeling using thinking.
+A feeling has a higher level of detail (i.e. higher "resolution") than thinking, which is why you cannot fully encapsulate a feeling using thinking.

 I'm not at all claiming that this somehow makes feeling superior to thinking.
 In a way, the loss of level of detail of thinking is its strength: it's in the loss that each individual fills the remaining meaning through feeling.
-If we could represent feeling with full accuracy, then we'd be able to communicate it to others without any loss of information, and there would be no room for unique individual experiences in that exchange.
+If we could represent feeling with full accuracy, then we'd be able to communicate it to others without any loss of information, and there would be no room for unique individual experiences.
+Lower resolution is also more efficient.
+This is likely why language and text dominate human communication.
+It's a necessity.

-All I'm claiming is that thinking and feeling are fundamentally different modes of operation.
+All I'm claiming is that thinking and feeling are fundamentally different modes of operation that are deeply connected.
+And that understanding how to seek truth requires understanding how these modes interact with each other.

-One common self-delusion I see in our world is to disregard the impact of our feelings on our thinking.
+Thinking is accompanied by feeling.
+Maybe not every thought, I'm not sure, but more thoughts than we think.